 Blue Jackets' John Tortorella changes 2016 stance vowing to bench players protesting during the national anthem

-Columbus Blue Jackets head coach John Tortorella has drastically changed his stance on players protesting the national anthem in the wake of George Floyd’s death and the protests that ensued.
+Columbus Blue Jackets head coach John Tortorella has drastically changed his stance on players protesting during the national anthem in the wake of George Floyd’s death and the protests that ensued.

 Tortorella famously took a strong stance against the protest in 2016 when serving as head coach for Team USA during the World Cup of Hockey, telling ESPN at the time that he would bench any player refusing to stand for the national anthem.